 While the interaction between Economics and Sloan is strongest in the applied economics and finance fields, it is substantially broader.
 MIT Sloan has assembled a leading group of economics researchers in organizational design, business strategy, marketing, and technological competition.
-Formal joint seminars in industrial organization and applied microeconomics strengthen these ties among faculty and students.
+Formal joint seminars in applied microeconomics strengthen these ties among faculty and students.
 MIT Sloan courses and seminars serve as a window into current economic research by business school faculty at MIT and elsewhere.
 MIT Sloan doctoral students often find that graduate courses taught in the Economics Department provide a base for their research.
 Economics PhD students, at the same time, often discover that the issues studied by faculty and students in MIT Sloan provide ideal applications for their research.

 The MIT Center for Energy and Environmental Policy Research (CEEPR) is sponsored by the Economics Department, the Sloan School, and the MIT Energy Initiative.
 The Director of CEEPR is William Barton Rogers Professor of Energy Economics Christopher R. Knittel of MIT Sloan, who teaches a jointly-offered energy economics course.
 The Center investigates economic, regulatory, and technological issues related to energy and the environment and is supported by corporations, trade associations, environmental organizations, and grants from foundations and government agencies.
 The Center holds bi-annual meetings and conferences to discuss policy issues with business and academic economists.

 CEEPR is a co-sponsor of the Joint Program on the Science and Policy of Global Change, which supports research on global warming and related topics by faculty and students in the Economics Department, MIT Sloan, the School of Science, and the School of Engineering.
 The program provides opportunities for economics and management faculty to work with specialists on climate change in the School of Science, and with emissions control and remediation experts in the School of Engineering.